drUmarKhalid/seeagt-hugo/content/report/energy.md

 The information on flows allowed us to construct an indicator showing the intensity with which energy is used.
 This indicator measures how much energy is necessary to generate one unit of value added or newly generated wealth in that year.
 We saw some insights using this indicator in the discussion on energy intensity.

 We also computed the decoupling indicator, a measure that measures the gap between the growth rate of energy consumption and the growth rate of the economy.
-In an ideal situation, the economy would grow infinitely, while the consumption of energy would decrease over time.
+In an ideal situation, the economy would grow steadily, while the consumption of energy would decrease over time.
 This would mean that the country would be so efficient with its resources that it could produce more each year with the same consumption of energy as in the previous year, or have the same production, but with less energy.
 On an aggregate basis, the Guatemalan economy showed a clear example of decoupling where the economy grew at a much more rapid pace than that of its energy demand.